5 Segmentation

 se 2.06992116914645

-There are clear clusters of groups in this data.
+There are clearly clusters of groups in this data.
 Think critically about this one.
 Does a higher household income mean more disposable income?
-In some cases, yes, but in some cases, no. Are there any implicit signs of disposable income that we could use?
+In some cases yes, but in some cases, no. Are there any implicit signs of disposable income that we could use?
 Perhaps luxury cars or pool ownership.
 Up to a point, people may tend to spend most of their income.
-People who make more money tend to buy nicer cars or bigger houses.
-While asset investments like houses may increase wealth, they may not indicate more disposable income.
-Have you ever visited someone’s fabulous home and noticed how cheap the furniture was?
+If someone makes more money they tend to buy nicer cars or bigger houses.
+While asset investments such as houses may increase wealth, they may not indicate more disposable income.

 5.2.1.4 Consololidating the numerical analysis

-You can get all these numbers at once with some manipulation.
-In this case, we aren’t looking for anomalous data such as NAs or missing data.
+You can get all of these numbers at once with a little manipulation.
+In this case we aren’t looking for anomalous data such as NAs or missing data.

 #-----------------------------------------------------------------